scylladb/scylladb/docs/using-scylla/secondary-indexes.rst

    AND caching = {'keys': 'ALL', 'rows_per_partition': 'ALL'}
    ...

-Note the Secondary Index is implemeted as MATERIALIZED VIEW.
+Note the Secondary Index is implemented as MATERIALIZED VIEW.

 More information